KeithSloan/FreeCAD_Python_GDML/README.md

 5) Create GDML Solids by

-   * Clicking on the corresponding icon of thw workbench.
+   * Clicking on the corresponding icon of the workbench.
    * Drag the GDML object to the appropriate **Part** again via the **Tree** window
    * You can then change the attributes by selecting the GDMLObject in the **Tree** window then changing the properties in the **Property View**